Dummy Text in PowerPoint 2010

 Figure 3: “The quick brown fox jumps over the lazy dog” dummy text inserted in the selected text placeholder

-Whether you see paragraphs or bulleted text depends upon where you type in the keystroke:- Typing in a simple text placeholder or text box, or even the title or subtititle placeholders results in paragraphs -- these may be left or center aligned (or even right-aligned) based on the attributes of the text container within which you type the keystroke.
+- Typing in a simple text placeholder or text box, or even the title or sub-title placeholders results in paragraphs.
+These may be left or center aligned (or even right-aligned) based on the attributes of the text container within which you type the keystroke.

 - Typing in a content placeholder or bulleted text placeholder (or text box) results in bulleted paragraphs.